Program Director: Dr. Nicholas Jolly, Ph.D.

 Accelerated BACHELOR'S–MASTER'S Degree Program

 This five-year program allows students to earn both their master of science in applied economics (M.S.A.E.) and an undergraduate degree from the College of Arts and Sciences or the College of Business Administration.
 Undergraduate students may begin their graduate work in their junior year.
 A maximum of 9 credits may count for both the undergraduate and graduate degrees.
+Within these credits, a maximum of 6 credits of 5000-level course work may transfer to the M.S.A.E.

 Should a student be denied admission to the M.S.A.E. program, the courses are counted toward the undergraduate degree only.
 A minimum grade of B is required for courses taken as a undergraduate student for graduate credit to apply toward graduate program requirements.
 Upon completion of the first term as a master's candidate, the student must petition the appropriate Graduate School of Management program director to transfer the courses taken as an undergraduate to the master's degree.

 To be considered for admission to the five-year program, applicants must formally apply to the Graduate School of Management during their junior or senior year at Marquette University, complete all of the application requirements and indicate on the application that they are applying for the five-year program.
-For detailed information, contact the Economics Department by telephone (414) 288-7377.